Dandelions and Bees: A Good Match?

 Though the air temperature may be too cold for most bees to fly, they will enjoy the flowers on warmer days.

-Purple dead nettle plants in bloom an early source of food for bees image.
+Purple dead nettle plants in bloom an early source of food for bees.

 Best Early Pollen Sources– Weeds, Shrubs and Trees

-Are these flowers indeed the all important food source that some believe?
-Dandelions may be early bloomers but they are not the first food source for most bee colonies
+They may be early bloomers, but dandelions are not the first food source for most bees

-Instead, some other weeds that feed bees and native bee plants beat the dandelions to the punch.
+Instead, some weeds (like Purple Deadnettle, Chickweed) and others beat the dandelions to the punch.

 And, many early blooming trees feed bees with better quality and more quantity of food.
 Due to the size of the plant, tree pollen can be a big boost to a colony in need.